Division of Property Lawyers in Manassas

 Yet still, one spouse may be more emotionally involved with the business than the other and will resist any attempt toward the sale of the business.

-How do I Protect my Business during a Divorce?
+How do I Protect My Business During a Divorce in Manassas, VA?

 There are various strategies a business owner can take to protect themselves from the effects of a divorce, the most common of these via a prenuptial agreement.
 This refers to a binding contract agreed to by both parties that is executed before marriage.
 It defines what occurs to all property, assets, and income from a business in the event of a divorce, separation, or death.

-How is a Business Valued for the Purposes of Divorce Settlement?
+How is a Business Valued for Divorce Settlement in Manassas, VA?

 When it comes to divorce, Virginia courts have conventionally relied on the concept of “intrinsic value” to calculate the business’s worth.
 There are three widely recognized valuation methods generally used to determine intrinsic value, which include: